singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ```
 Therefore, the runtime  is O(N log N) in a balanced tree.

 In an unbalanced tree, the runtime could be much worse.
 Consider a tree that is just a straight line down.
 At the root, we traverse to N  -  1 nodes.
-At the next level (withjust  a single node), we traverse to N -  2 nodes.
+At the next level (with just  a single node), we traverse to N -  2 nodes.
 At the third level, we traverse to N - 3 nodes, and so on.
 This leads us to the sum of numbers between 1 and N, which is O(N²).

 ##### Solution #2: Optimized